blargoflatsome/fourshame/content/articles/cooking.md

 ### Rank 4:

 * **Meal:**  Gain Resistance to one Damage Type. \[Acid, Cold, Fire, Lightning].

-This mean may be improved by a rank 1 Poisoner's kit or Herbalism kit to add Poison to the list of damage types.
-Use of a Rank 1 Alchemist Tools may add either Slashing, Piercing, or Bludgeoning.
+  * This meal may be improved by a rank 1 Poisoner's kit or Herbalism kit to add Poison to the list of damage types.
+  * Use of a Rank 1 Alchemist Tools may add either Slashing, Piercing, or Bludgeoning.
 * **Rations:**  Gain a d6 that can be rolled to add to any one ability check, attack roll, or saving throw before your next long rest.

 ### Rank 5: